top of page

 Can a newborn sleep in their own room?

 The short answer is no. You may have a friend who has moved their baby into their own room during the newborn phase, but this goes against safe sleep guidance.
-In the UK the NHS and The Lullaby Trust advise that for the first 6 months of life a baby is safest sleeping in the same room as their caregiver any time they are asleep be that for naps or overnight.
+In the UK, the NHS and The Lullaby Trust advise that for the first 6 months of life, a baby is safest sleeping in the same room as their caregiver, whether for naps or overnight.
 There is leeway in the guidance to leave the room for ad-hoc things - going to the toilet, having a drink, etc.

-However, I do work with some families who choose to move their child into their own room, and one of the parents will room share with the baby in their own room.
+However, I work with some families who choose to move their child into their own room, and one of the parents will share the room with the baby in their own room.
 This is perfectly safe, and can sometimes be a good compromise if you feel that one parent is disturbing the baby by waking early for work or snoring, for example.

 But if you want to know if a newborn can sleep on their own in their own nursery from birth, you should know this is absolutely not advisable until they are at least 6 months old.
 This is even if you use a sound or video monitor, or even something like an Owlet sock.
 This is because the risk of SIDs is not just increased by a child potentially suffocating, it's thought that the presence of a caregiver somehow regulates the breathing of an infant.